CopperSpice API 1.9.2

 On Windows, MIME-aware applications can communicate by using clipboard format names that are MIME types.
 Some Windows applications use MIME naming conventions for their clipboard formats.
 Internally CopperSpice uses QWindowsMime and QMacPasteboardMime for translating proprietary clipboard formats to and from MIME types.

-On X11, CopperSpice also supports drops via the Motif Drag and Drop Protocol.
+On X11 CopperSpice also supports drops via the Motif Drag and Drop Protocol.